-China’s Tencent buys five per cent stake in Tesla
+China’s Tencent buys 5-per-cent stake in Tesla

-Tesla Inc said Chinese tech giant Tencent Holdings Ltd has bought a 5 per cent stake in the U.S. company for $1.78-billion, as Chinese firms aggressively invest in electric vehicles amid tighter emission rules in the country.
+Tesla Inc said Chinese tech giant Tencent Holdings Ltd has bought a 5-per-cent stake in the U.S. company for $1.78-billion, as Chinese firms aggressively invest in electric vehicles amid tighter emission rules in the country.

 Tesla’s shares were up nearly 2 per cent at $275.60 in premarket trading on Tuesday.